-Therefore, you need to mix both CPM and CPC ads to earn a higher income.
+Therefore, if you can mix both CPM and CPC ads, it would help you to earn a higher income.

-Here is a screenshot report for one of my media.net ad, sorted by most revenue per day.
+Here is a screenshot report for one of my media.net ad, (when I was using Media.net directly), sorted by most revenue per day.

-Up to $42.24 CPM.
-(I focus on $15 CPM in the title to stay realistic for any niche.
+It was up to $42.24 CPM.
+(I focus on $15 CPM in the title as the average.
 Here’s the proof that you can go beyond $15 CPM).
-And remember that’s just revenue for one ad.
-I use 3 media.net banner ads on each blog post.
+And remember that’s just revenue for one ad unit.
+I used 3 media.net banner ads on each blog post.

-I’d recommend you to use certified Google partners such as Ezoic, BlogHer to maximize your ad spaces for you.
+I recommend you to use certified Google partners such as Ezoic, Newor Media, or Adthrive to maximize your ad spaces for you.
 They’ll just take a small percent of your revenue.
-But revenue you probably would not make without them.

 The traffic source and the reader’s location play a big role in how much you earn from ads.